Embassies staying put in North Korea despite tension

 North Korean authorities told diplomatic missions they could not guarantee their safety from next Wednesday - after declaring that conflict was inevitable amid joint U.S.-South Korean military exercises due to last until the end of the month.

 Whatever the atmosphere in Pyongyang, the rain-soaked South Korean capital, Seoul, was calm.
-Traffic moved normally through the city center, busy with Saturday shoppers.
+Traffic moved normally through the city centre, busy with Saturday shoppers.

 South Korea's Yonhap news agency quoted a government official as saying diplomats were disregarding the suggestion they might leave the country.